-No, this objective is not SMART because it is neither measurable nor time-bound.

-- X Measurable: No, it does not state desired funding increase and by when. - X Time-bound: No, it does not set a date of completion (e.g. during the country's upcoming donor conference)

-- Specific: Yes, it specifies the proposed target and action (i.e. convincing donors to increase funding).
-However, it could be more specific regarding the specific donors being targeted, e.g. the country's three top donors or explicitly naming them. - Achievable: Yes, possibly. - Relevant: Yes, advocating for more funding to support services for children in conflict zones is a priority.
+- No, this objective is not SMART because it is neither measurable nor time bound. - Measurable: No, it does not state desired funding increase and by when. - Time-bound: No, it does not set a date for completion (e.g., during the country's upcoming donor conference). - Specific: Yes, it specifies the proposed target and action (i.e., convincing donors to increase funding).
+However, it could be more specific regarding the donors being targeted, e.g., the country's top three donors or explicitly naming them. - Achievable: Yes, possibly. - Relevant: Yes, advocating for more funding to support services for children in conflict zones is a priority.